imba/imba.io/content/manual.md

 # - Theming [tabbed]

-## Basics

 Imba has a goal of making it as easy as possible to be consistent with regards to fonts, colors, sizes and more throughout your application.
 In the spirit of Tailwind, we supply a default "theme" with a whole range of delightfully hand-picked colors, font sizes, shadows and sizing/spacing units.

-We are not talking about a "theme" like bootstrap – forcing you into creating generic bootstrap-looking designs – but more just a minimal set of defaults that can be used to create all sorts of varied but consistent designs.
-You can choose not to use them at all, or override everything in your custom theme config, but we think you will find it immensely useful.

 ## Colors